ToniBirat7/ToniBirat7/README.md

 ---

 I love exploring things from scratch because **starting from nothing is the closest you can get to creation**.
-Every bug I solve feels like **untangling cosmic chaos**.

 ---

 ## Are You Still Reading?

-> Maybe you didn’t come here to learn about code.
-> Maybe you’re here for a reason beyond algorithms.
 > So… ask yourself:
 >
 > **What are you building?**